Flemington, New South Wales: Flemington village (southeast)

-Flemington markets
+Flemington markets (Sydney Markets)

 The Flemington markets occupy the whole area north of the railway, south of Parramatta Road and east of the A3, and is serviced by a commercial complex called the Sydney Markets Plaza, which includes banks and a supermarket.
 Officially, the locality of "Flemington" refers only to the market complex and related facilities.
 This area has its own postcode, 2129, separate from the 2140 postcode used by the rest of the suburb.

 Welfare Street area

 Further north, a small part of the suburb lies between Parramatta Road and the M4 motorway.
-This area is largely industrial, with a small residential area around Welfare Street, which was originally housing built for state abattoir employees.
+This area is largely industrial, with a small residential area between Welfare Street and Flemington Road, which was originally housing built for state abattoir employees.
 The houses were inherited by the Olympic Park Authority, which controversially sold them in 2014 to private owners.
-The houses on Welfare Street form a heritage conservation area, but are cut off from all other residential areas and are increasingly surrounded by industrial construction.
+The houses on Welfare Street and Flemington Road form a heritage conservation area, but are cut off from all other residential areas and are increasingly surrounded by industrial construction.